tcpekin/flask_site/content/posts/making_of_3.md

 Through the course of this, I opened many different ports to figure out how it all worked with `nginx`, but in the end, nothing complicated was necessary.
-This is a perk of `nginx` - it deals with port 80, and then sends it internally to different locations, so that a bunch of different ports don't need to be open to the outside world.
+This is a perk of `nginx` - it deals with port 80, and then sends it internally to different locations, so that a bunch of different ports/routes don't need to be open to the outside world.

 ## Final set up and future ideas